stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 For more information about assets, see [Assets](../game-studio/assets.md).

-## Prefab Inheritance
+## Prefab inheritance

-The equivalent of Godot's inherited Scene would be ArcheTypes.
+The equivalent of Godot's inherited scene is archetypes.
 Archetypes are master assets that control the properties of assets you derive from them.
 Derived assets are useful when you want to create a "remixed" version of an asset.
 This is similar to prefabs.

 For example, imagine we have three sphere entities that share a material asset named Metal.
 Now imagine we want to change the color of only one sphere, but keep its other properties the same.
 We could duplicate the material asset, change its color, and then apply the new asset to only one sphere.
 But if we later want to change a different property across all the spheres, we have to modify both assets.
 This is time-consuming and leaves room for mistakes.